Empire of China (1915–1916): Prelude and formation

 After Yuan Shikai was installed as the second Provisional Great President of the Republic of China established by Sun Yat-sen, he took various steps to consolidate his power and remove opposition leaders from office.
 Both Sun and Yuan were "modernizers", but Sun was considered a "radical revolutionary", while Yuan a "conservative reformer".

 To secure his own power he collaborated with various European powers as well as Japan.
 Around August 1915, he instructed Yang Du et al. to canvass support for a return of the monarchy.
 On 11 December 1915, an assembly unanimously elected him as Emperor.
 Yuan ceremonially declined, but "relented" and immediately agreed when the National Assembly petitioned again that day.

 On 12 December, Yuan, supported by his son Yuan Keding, declared the Empire of China with himself as the "Great Emperor of the Chinese Empire" (中華帝國大皇帝 (Zhōnghuá Dìguó Dà Huángdì)), taking the era name Hongxian (洪憲 (Hóngxiàn), "Promote the constitution").
 However, Yuan, now known as the Hongxian Emperor, delayed the accession rites until 1 January 1916.
-He had Manchu clothes removed from culture and had Han clothes revived but had put some changes to it.
-He wore new Han clothes to attend a dress rehearsal, but it was sabotaged by his Korean concubine.
+As part of his effort to legitimize the new monarchy, Yuan promoted the revival of imperial-era ritual and symbolism, including court dress adapted from earlier dynastic traditions.

-The Aisin Gioro family of the Qing dynasty, then living in the Forbidden City, were officially reported as "approving" of Yuan's accession as emperor, and even as proposing a "royal marriage" of Yuan's daughter to the former Qing Emperor Puyi.
+The Aisin Gioro family of the former Qing dynasty, which continued to reside in the Forbidden City under the Articles of Favorable Treatment, were reported in monarchist accounts as expressing approval of Yuan’s accession.
+Proposals were also made for a dynastic marriage between Yuan’s daughter and the former Qing emperor Puyi, as part of efforts to strengthen the perceived legitimacy of the new monarchy.